Sixth Crusade: Frederick II and the Papacy

 A new date was set for the expedition of 24 June 1225.
 At the same time, Frederick, widowed since June 1222, planned a strategic wedding.
 After the retreat of the Crusaders from Egypt in 1221, John of Brienne returned to Acre.
 He hoped to find a suitable husband for his daughter Isabella II of Jerusalem, then just 9 years of age.
-Leaving Odo of Montbéliard as bailli of the kingdom, he travelled to Italy, accompanied by patriarch Raoul of Mérencourt and Hospitaller master Guérin de Montaigu.
+Leaving Odo of Montbéliard as bailli of the kingdom, he travelled to Italy, accompanied by Patriarch Ralph and Hospitaller master Guérin de Montaigu.
 In Apulia, he met with Frederick II and arranged for the marriage of Isabella II to the emperor.
 The pope gave his blessing, and it was John's understanding that he remain regent until 1226.
 When John left Italy, marrying Berengaria of León in 1224, he entrusted Hermann of Salza to conclude the arrangements for the wedding of his daughter.

 Once again, preachers were sent throughout Europe to gain support for a new crusade, this time to be led by Frederick.
 Despite readying transport ships, the situation did not look good to meet the target date.
-Hermann of Salza and Raoul of Mérencourt were sent to the pope to apprise him of the situation.
+Hermann of Salza and Ralph of Mérencourt were sent to the pope to apprise him of the situation.
 That would be one of the patriarch's last official acts, as he died in late 1224, succeeded by the bishop of Valence, Gérold of Lausanne.
 Honorius III sent cardinal bishop Conrad of Porto as papal legate to Germany, urging the clergy there to continue to pursue the crusade.
 The pope also urged Louis VIII of France to join Frederick, and to resolve his quarrel with Raymond VII of Toulouse.
 None of these efforts were fruitful and all were convinced that the timetable set at Ferentino was unachievable.
 The pope while at Rieti agreed to a delay on 18 July 1225, just days before the deadline and ten years after Frederick had originally committed to a crusade.